HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 - (Optional) In case Ranger fails to install, its usually caused by incorrectly entering the Mysql nodes FQDN in the config above.
 If this happens, delete Ranger service from Ambari and retry.

-- **TODO** :
-- YARN TLS 2.0 fails to come up due to OOM.
-Set AppTimelineServer Java heap size to 3GB (Need to update BP)
-- Ranger audits shows many Denied audits for YARN as there is no YARN policy in Ranger for HTTP user on default queue.
-Need to manually create HTTP user and create this policy.
-(Bug?)

 - (Optional) Enable Deny Conditions in Ranger

 The deny condition in policies is optional by default and must be enabled for use.